-Depressive disorders affect approximately 17.3 million, or 1 in 6, Americans each year [34; 35; 36].
-Major depressive disorder is present in approximately 22.2 million American adults, or about 7% of the U.S. population 18 years of age and older in a given year.
+Mood disorders affect approximately 9.7% of the U.S. population each year [34; 35; 36].
+At least one major depressive episode occurs in approximately 21 million American adults, or about 8.3% of the U.S. population 18 years of age and older in a given year.
 The lifetime incidence of depression in the United States is 20% in women and 13% in men, or about 17% of all Americans.

-There are five major classes of antidepressants available in the United States: tricyclic antidepressants (TCAs), MAOIs, SSRIs, serotonin-noradrenaline reuptake inhibitors (SNRIs), and atypical antidepressants (Table 5).
+There are five major classes of antidepressants available in the United States: tricyclic antidepressants (TCAs), MAOIs, SSRIs, serotoninnoradrenaline reuptake inhibitors (SNRIs), and atypical antidepressants; in 2023, the FDA approved gepirone, the first of a new class of antidepressants referred to as serotonin 5-HT1A receptor agonists (Table 5).
 Modern antidepressants were introduced in the 1950s following serendipitous discovery of antidepressant effects with TCAs and MAOIs.
 SSRIs were introduced in the late 1980s, followed by atypical antidepressants and SNRIs [37].
 The monoamine hypothesis, proposed to explain the unexpected effects of TCAs/MAOIs in the 1950s, posits that depression results from deficient brain serotonin and/or norepinephrine levels.
 This remained the dominant paradigm of depression and the basis of nearly all FDA-approved antidepressants for the next five decades [38; 39].
 However, limitations of the monoamine hypothesis and mechanistic homogeneity of standard antidepressants are now understood.
 Major depressive disorder is more complex and diverse than previously assumed, and novel pathways that underlie its pathophysiology have been identified [40; 41].